ragsns/javaone-cloudfoundry-hol/ex7/README.md

 cf bind-service pcfdemo my-logs
 ```

-You can verify this on papertrail by restaging the app.
+As suggested restage the app.

 ```
 cf restage pcfdemo
 ```

+If you wander over to paper trail on your browser you should be able to see the logs.

-That's it to consolidate your logging.
+That's really it to consolidating your logs.